 Masses were held in rented space as a combination convent and school was built.
-St. Louis Convent and School was officially blessed by Bishop De Goesbriand in January of 1869.
+St. Louis Convent and School were officially blessed by Bishop De Goesbriand in January of 1869.
 The faculty consisted of three Sisters and one lay teacher.
-The enrollment was 140 students; families paid fifty cents a month for each child, though families with three or more children paid just twenty five cents for the third child and the rest were free.
+The enrollment was 140 students; families paid fifty cents a month for each child, though families with three or more children paid just twenty-five cents for the third child and the rest were free.
 As for Father Audet, it should be noted that this determined, young priest spent the rest of his life serving St. Francis Xavier Parish.
 He was still residing in the rectory at the time of his death at age 75 on December 28, 1917.

 The ensuing years have brought many changes to St. Francis Xavier School.
 A larger school building, separate from the convent, was constructed in 1941 at the current school location.
-By the 1960’s, the school’s enrollment had grown to over 650 students and it was the largest elementary school in Vermont.
+By the 1960s, the school’s enrollment had grown to over 650 students and it was the largest elementary school in Vermont.
 Construction of an addition began in 1965 and the doors of the new wing opened in 1966.
 A major renovation project began in the summer of 2015.
-This project significantly improved the entrance, lobby, administrative offices, stairwells, restrooms and other areas of the school.
+This project significantly improved the entrance, lobby, administrative offices, stairwells, restrooms, and other areas of the school.

 The years have also brought changes to the school community.
 Once students came almost exclusively from the City of Winooski, but today St. Francis Xavier educates students from seventeen different cities and towns across northwestern Vermont.
-Of the twenty three faculty members, just one is a Sister of Providence.
+Of the twenty-three faculty members, just one is a Sister of Providence.
 The mission of the original Sisters, serving families new to this country, continues.
-The refugee resettlement efforts in Vermont have brought students from the Democratic Republic of the Congo, the Republic of the Congo, Burundi, Ivory Coast and Vietnam among other countries.
-These students join class-mates whose families have attended Saint Francis Xavier School for multiple generations, creating a vibrant community of learning and faith.
+The refugee resettlement efforts in Vermont have brought students from the Democratic Republic of the Congo, the Republic of the Congo, Burundi, Ivory Coast, and Vietnam among other countries.
+These students join classmates whose families have attended Saint Francis Xavier School for multiple generations, creating a vibrant community of learning and faith.
 And, to this day, the policy remains that families with more than three children in the school pay no tuition for the fourth child and beyond.